Master’s and doctoral students within the Graduate School:

 Flights from my country do not go to South Bend.
 What airport should I fly in to?

-Though the closest airport to Notre Dame is the South Bend International Airport, most students fly into Chicago-O’Hare Airport (ORD) or Chicago Midway (MDW) and take an UBER or Megabus to campus.
+Though the closest airport to Notre Dame is the South Bend International Airport, most students fly into Chicago-O’Hare Airport (ORD) or Chicago Midway (MDW) and take an UBER or Royal Excursion bus (limited) to campus.
+You can also take the CTA train to downtown Chicago, then take the South ShorelineTrain to South Bend Airport.
+From there, it's a 20 minute cab to campus.

 We highly recommend flying into Chicago if you cannot get a flight to South Bend, as there is no convenient public transportation from Indianapolis, IN, or Detroit, MI, to South Bend.

-I will be coming to Notre Dame by myself, and I am not sure where to go.
+I will be coming to Notre Dame by myself, and I am not sure where to go once I’m in South Bend.
 How do I get to campus?

 If you arrive at the South Bend Airport, there will be a variety of taxis waiting at the airport that can drive you to campus for a fee of about $20-$30.
-If you arrive at the Megabus Notre Dame Bus Stop, you will be on campus and right next to the visitor center.
+If you arrive at the Notre Dame Bus Stop, you will be on campus and right next to the Eck Visitor Center.

 What is the difference between visa registration, class registration, and ND Roll Call?
 What will happen if I have a hold on my account and do not complete ND Roll Call?